nano-o/anonymous-consensus/README.md

 We check with the TLC model-checker that this algorithm violates consensus when there are 3 processors and 5 registers.
 The counter-example run appears in [ConsensusViolation.out](./ConsensusViolation.out).

-TLC found it in 12 minutes on a recent desktop computer.
+Even though the counter-example run is 97 steps long, TLC found it in only 12 minutes on a recent desktop computer.
 The key to efficient model-checking is to realize that, in this anonymous model, symmetry reduction can be applied not only to process ids and values but also to register names.

+[AnonymousConsensusMC.out](./AnonymousConsensusMC.out) contains the TLC output log when checking the set-consensus property for 3 processes, 5 registers, and 3 values.
+It took about 3 hours to fully explore the state-space.